Expand your design process

-This sort of acting is not formalized, with no need to bring in professional talent, but in situations where we want to share the thinking with others who are not present we will video record a ‘scene’ of interaction or include a storyboard artist to observe and sketch key moments.
+This sort of acting is not formalized, with no need to bring in professional talent, but in situations where we want to share the thinking with others who are not present, we will video record a ‘scene’ of interaction or include a storyboard artist to observe and sketch key moments.
 Acting can also be a very lightweight activity, often happening in-situ during the bodystorming phase.
-Deciding which to use depends on the audience (and fidelity needed to elicit the necessary type of feedback) but ultimately comes down to whatever will most effectively capture your team’s thinking.
+Deciding which method to use depends on the audience (and the fidelity needed to elicit the appropriate type of feedback), but it ultimately comes down to whatever will most effectively capture your team’s thinking.

 Capturing ideas with storyboards